agent18/agent18.github.io/_posts/2019-08-18-superintelligence.markdown

 > 100(1-alpha)% confidence interval according to whether its test
 > yields a two-sided p-value that is greater than or less than alpha.

-**Claims**: [1] is based on testing and CI.
+**Claims**: [1] to determine the CI relies on testing and CI.

 **Subject**: What [1] relies on.

-**Predicate**: relies on [2].
+**Predicate**: relies on testing and CI.

 **Example**: We look at the same creativity study.

-The randomization procedure to determine the CI of creativity study starts with looking at one value of delta.
+The "randomization procedure to determine the CI" ([1]) of creativity study starts with looking at one value of delta.

 Let's say delta=5.
 We subtract 5 from all scores in the intrinsic group.
-Now with this homogeneous mixture, we perform the randomization and check if the estimate is greater than the two-sided p-value.
+Now with this homogeneous mixture, we perform the randomization and check if the estimate has a greater probability than the two-sided p-value.
 If so, then that delta=5 is within the 95% confidence interval.

 By trial and error we keep shifting delta's value to find the limits of this 95% CI.

 **Definition**: This procedure has 2 parts to it.
 First step involves:
-Taking each hypothesized parameter value (delta=5) and then TESTING if that delta value is likely (>5% p-value).
+Taking each hypothesized parameter value (delta=5) and then TESTING if that probability of delta value is likely (i.e., >5% p-value).
 The second step involves: doing this until you find the CI limits.

+TESTING over and over again seems to lead CI.
+Claim checks out.

 **Checklist**: yes; true;
-*example-matching-definition*; *time*
+*example-matching-definition*; *time*; **Pattern**: "CI-testing";
+"randomization based procedure";

 ---